charleseke/aws-account-governance-lab/README.md

 - AWS Budgets

 ## Implementation
-1. **Identity Center and IAM Security** -- Configure AWS IAM Identity Center, enable MFA, and implement least privilege access with permission sets
+## 1. Identity Center and IAM Security -- Configure AWS IAM Identity Center, enable MFA, and implement least privilege access with permission sets
 ### Step 1.1: Enable MFA for Root User
 1. Sign in to the AWS Management Console as the root user
 2. In the navigation bar, click on your account name, then "Security credentials"